 In a large skillet over medium-high heat, and 1 tablespoon oil and grill the chicken breast, strips or sirloin steak to desired doneness (the chicken you want to cook through, the steak is usually good done to medium so it isn’t too done but isn’t too bloody, either), adding bell pepper strips in last few minutes of cooking.
 Remove skillet from heat and scrape away any debris, but reserve skillet.

 Using a cutting board and steak knife, cut the chicken breast or steak into fajita style strips.
 Layer meat and peppers in the center of your tortillas and top with 1 ounce of cheese.
-Drizzle with barbeque sauce.
+Drizzle with barbecue sauce.
 Fold into burritos.

 Prep Time: 20-30 mins

 A Note to Low Histamine Dieters about this recipe: